By Matt Sonnhalter, Vision Architect, Sonnhalter

 - Hands-on product demonstrations

-- Things that move or make noise tend to draw attention
+- Movement or noise tends to draw attention

 - Contractors love to hold, touch, feel and experience the newest products